yonstorm/swm/README.md

 - **Monitors**: Left (-1) ← → Right (1)

 You can customize key bindings in your sxhkd configuration to match your preferences.

+### Window won't close
+The kill window function tries graceful termination first, then force kills.
+If a window still won't close, it may be a system-level issue or the application may be completely frozen.

 ## License